 MAGIC is a local government investment pool which is quoted at a net asset value (NAV).
-The County invests in this pool for the purpose of the joint investment of the County's money with those of other counties to enhance the investment earnings accruing to each member.
+The County invests in this pool for the purpose of the joint investment with other counties to enhance the investment earnings accruing to each member.
+The MAGIC Fund currently consists of the MAGIC Portfolio.